mrakgr/Trading-Journal/journal_2025.md

 But you know, it like artist trying to teach you how to draw with words.
 How many of us could teach a robot how to walk for example with just text?

 The default state of a human is delusion.

+Forget these videos, I am not going to get much more from them.
+Rather, I need to put in screentime and backtesting effort and find my own way.
+I already have a model, though I know it's not correct.
+But it might be useful.
+I need to start coding it up and then improving upon it.

+I'll see whether I can start work on the ORB system tomorrow.